open-contracting/infrastructure/docs/guidance/publishing-from-portal.md

 To make your data easier to access, consider providing:

 * A regularly updated bulk file of all your data for download
-* Flattened (spreadsheet or csv) representations of your data
+* Flattened (spreadsheet or CSV) representations of your data
 * A page on your website with details of how users can access your data

 ```eval_rst